coq/roadmaps/text/roadmap-8.6.md

 The other items were agreed to be integrated in the next release at the last WG.

-! indicates changes introducing incompatibilities w.r.t.
+:exclamation: indicates changes introducing incompatibilities w.r.t.
 8.5 (not taking into account plugin interfaces)

 # General Implementation

-- [x] !
-We settled on requiring ocaml >= 4.01.0 for 8.6.
+- [x] We settled on requiring ocaml >= 4.01.0 for 8.6.
   There is a known issue with 4.01.0 and camlp4 where Coq compilation fails, this case is now detected early in the configure script.

   [EJGA] Note that this will likely break Debian packages, as they ship a patched Ocaml 4.01.0 thus configure will fail.

 - [x] Switch to using ocamlfind for finding compilers (new dependency)